About the CIB

 Legal counsel is supplied to the CIB board and all six (6) trade committees by the Office of the Attorney General.

-The purpose of regulation of the various craft trades under the CIB, as in any trade, is to ensure there is compliance with the minimum standard of statutory requirements to perform skilled-trade, or craft-trade work in order to protect life and property of the public.
-There is a consumer protection and public safety need for a minimum standard of requirements and competency established through licensing and registration in the skilled-craft construction trades regulated under the CIB.
-The mission of the CIB is to protect life and property by licensing and inspection of the related trades for the health, safety and welfare of the public.
+The purpose of regulation of the various craft trades under the CIB, as in any trade, is to ensure there is compliance with the minimum standard of statutory requirements to perform skilled-trade, or craft-trade work in order to protect life and property of the public by licensing and inspection of the related trades for the health, safety and welfare of the public.
+It also helps to provide a fair and healthy market environment for the contractor business and the consumer that fuels the economy by keeping it out of the underground, unscrupulous and transient market.

-The board and the regulations it enforces not only help to protect the health, safety and welfare of the public, but it helps contribute to the education and development of the skilled workforce.
-The effect of statewide licensing is to provide a statutory minimum standard of competence and protection to the public.
+The board and the regulations it enforces not only help to protect the health, safety and welfare of the public, but help contribute to the education and development of the skilled workforce.
+The state benefits by having a better educated and skilled workforce and better end product than states without a minimum standard of competence.
 Licensed plumbers, electricians, and mechanical contractors and journeymen have at least three to four years of experience in the trade and have successfully passed their trade exam over the related trade codes.
 The minimum standard requirements, along with regulatory enforcement, bring value to the license holder and the licensed industry.
-The state benefits by having a better educated and skilled workforce and licensed contractors.
-Licensed contractors are Oklahoma businesses that are employing skilled workers, providing jobs, paying wages, and paying taxes to the state of Oklahoma.
+The state benefits from the higher quality of homes and buildings constructed under a statewide building code and the skilled trade jobs provided.
+The state also benefits by having a better market and business environment for licensed contractors who are Oklahoma businesses providing jobs, paying wages, and paying taxes to the state.

 In order to promote economic growth and recovery, a skilled workforce is essential.
 To do away with decades-long licensing/registration requirements (plumbing since 1955) would cause serious risks to Oklahoma’s economy and public health, safety and welfare and would not strengthen Oklahoma economic and workforce development as it would encourage less knowledgeable, less skilled and less educated workers and would put Oklahoma workers’ and citizens’ health, safety and welfare at risk by allowing workers with arguably no knowledge, education or experience to construct homes, schools and other buildings, some with the capacity to hold a large number of people.